Cost of rural crime in the UK exceeded estimated £50m

 Figures fluctuated across the UK, with cost rises in Scotland (up 34.9% to an estimated £1.8m) and Wales (up 6.7% to an estimated £2.4m), while Northern Ireland saw a decrease (down 21.3% to an estimated £2m).

-A survey of NFU Mutual Agents, found 91% believed thieves were more organised, with 82% percent saying they knew farmers who had been impacted by rural crime in their area.
+A survey of NFU Mutual local agents, found 91% believed thieves were more organised.
+82% of local agents knew farmers who had been impacted by rural crime in their area.

 86% of NFU Mutual Agents said rural crime was negatively impacting farmers’ mental wellbeing, and 77% knew farmers who had been repeat victims.